Google’s “Mayday” Update

 Mobile Search Engine Optimization

-Ever since we left the 90’s and decided to enter the world of cell phones that actually fit into our pockets, the technologies associated with said cell phones have continuously been evolving.
+Ever since we left the 90’s and decided to enter the world of cell phones that fit into our pockets, the technologies associated with said cell phones have continuously been evolving.
 And now that more than 1/3 of Americans browse the internet on their pocket-sized cell phones, mobile search engine optimization has become the way of the future.
-While creating sites for mobile searches may be a bit daunting (buttons must be larger and the overall appearance of the site should remain simple in order to appear the same on various brands of phones) it is a largely fulfilling task.
+While creating sites for mobile searches may be a bit daunting (buttons must be more extensive and the overall appearance of the site should remain simple to appear the same on various brands of phones) it is a most fulfilling task.
 Not taking the time to optimize a mobile site in the same manner as a regular website is a costly mistake.
 In 2011 reap the benefits of a mobile searching population because it’s only going to get bigger.